suclike/apk_installer/README.md

 * Make sure to have Android SDK downloaded and PATH set up in `.bash_profile` (See how to do it below).
 * Download the `Apk Installer.app.zip`, uncompress it and drag and drop to your Applications.
-* Don't forget to go "System Settings > Security & Privacy > Allow apps downloaded from".
+* IMPORTANT: Don't forget to go "System Settings > Security & Privacy > Allow apps downloaded from".
 And press **Open anyway** if your system complains that this app was downloaded from unknown sources.

 ## Setting up .bash_profile